addelany/metab_model/README.md

 ### data
 The data folder contains input data used for running the model and observational data for each lake.
-The derived temperature profiles and the meteorology data was taken from the USGS data product: Process-based predictions of lake water temperature in the Midwest US.
+The derived temperature profiles, ice flags, and the meteorology data was taken from the USGS data product: Process-based predictions of lake water temperature in the Midwest US.
+Water quality data was taken from the NTL_LTER.
 These files include:
  * `pball_*_temperatures.csv`: derived temperature profiles from the USGS data product

  * `pball_*_ice_flag.csv` : flags for the presence or absence of ice on lake surface

  * `NLDAS_*.csv`: meteorology data used to drive the model

- * `wq_data.csv`: water quality data from NTL-LTER used for model calibration and validation
+ * `wq_data.csv`: water quality data used for model calibration and validation